Costa Group Holdings Limited (OTCMKTS:CTTQF) Short Interest Up 137.5% in November

-Costa Group Holdings Limited (OTCMKTS:CTTQF) was the target of a significant growth in short interest in the month of November.
-As of November 15th, there was short interest totalling 159,100 shares, a growth of 137.5% from the October 31st total of 67,000 shares.
-Based on an average daily trading volume, of 0 shares, the short-interest ratio is presently ∞ days.
+Costa Group Holdings Limited (OTCMKTS:CTTQF) saw a large increase in short interest during the month of November.
+As of November 15th, there was short interest totalling 159,100 shares, an increase of 137.5% from the October 31st total of 67,000 shares.
+Based on an average daily volume of 0 shares, the days-to-cover ratio is currently ∞ days.

 Receive News & Ratings for Costa Group Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Costa Group and related companies with MarketBeat.com's FREE daily email newsletter.